mvantellingen/python-zeep/docs/index.rst

 things open for interpretation.
 Due to this there are a lot of WSDL documents available which are invalid or SOAP servers which contain bugs.
 Zeep tries to be as compatible as possible but there might be cases where you run into problems.
-Don't hesitate to `submit`_ an issue in this case (complete with an wsdl document).
+Don't hesitate to submit an issue in this case (please see :ref:`reporting_bugs`).

 Getting started